Sara-mac2002/EMsecBERT____/README.md

 * F1-score: Harmonic mean of precision and recall

-### Using the Pre-trained EMsecBERT Model for Basic Entity Extraction
+### Using  EMsecBERT Model for Basic Entity Extraction

 ```python
 from emobility.automated.extraction import EMsecBERTExtractor